vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > And *if ye will not yet for all this hearken unto me* … And if ye will not be reformed by me by these things, *but will walk contrary unto me* … And *I will scatter you among the heathen*, and will draw out a sword after you: and your land shall be desolate, and your cities waste. *Then shall the land enjoy her sabbaths*, as long as it lieth desolate, and ye be in your enemies’ land; *even then shall the land rest, and enjoy her sabbaths*.
 As long as it lieth desolate it shall rest; *because it did not rest in your sabbaths, when ye dwelt upon it*.
 {% ct 'Leviticus 26:18, 23, 33-35' %}

 The Israelites could dwell in the promised land only if they did not walk contrary to God’s will, which was designed to maximize their happiness.
-If they rebelled, God would scatter them out of the land, so it could "enjoy her sabbaths" and rest from their evil ways.
+If they rebelled, God would scatter them out of the land, so it could “enjoy her sabbaths” and rest from their evil ways.
 In fact, God drove the Canaanites out for this very reason.

 > Defile not ye yourselves in any of these things: for *in all these the nations are defiled which I cast out before you: and the land is defiled*: therefore I do visit the iniquity thereof upon it, and *the land itself vomiteth out her inhabitants*.
 {% ct 'Leviticus 18:24-25' %}